microsoft/AzureTrailblazerAcademy/month1/labs/lab_Networking/README.md

 ![Create a new Container](images/storage_newcontainer.png)

-14. Click on the new container nad then select **Upload** to upload any picture you want.
+14. Click on the new container and then select **Upload** to upload any picture you want.
 15. Click on the new file uploaded and copy the URL field for the file

 ![URL for New File](images/storage_fileURL.png)